ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexRes.md

 Get your container **ID**:
   > docker ps -a (find your container id ID)

-If the container is not started, start the container:
+If the container is not running, start the container:
   > docker start **ID**

 Login to the container and swith to the ubuntu user: